 Each summer, approximately 1,000 law students from across the country come to the Department of Justice to work as volunteer legal interns.
-The United States Attorney's Office for the Northern District of Georgia welcomes candidates for this program.
+The United States Attorney's Office for the Northern District of North Carolina welcomes candidates for this program.
 These positions are known as "extern" appointments and duty is on a volunteer (NON-PAID) basis.
 Legal interns may be assigned to work in any of the Divisions.
 Assignments may include assisting attorneys with legal research, writing pleadings, trial preparation, appellate briefs, or responding to habeas corpus petitions.
 Legal Interns are encouraged to observe trials and other court proceedings in cases on which they have worked or in cases of general interest in the office.

 Please note that first-semester, first-year law students are not eligible to apply to this program.
 The guidelines of the National Association for Law Placement (NALP), of which we are a member, prohibit prospective employers from contacting first-semester, first-year law students before December 1.
 First-year resumes, therefore, may be accepted after December 1.